Creative Hands with Rubber Bands

 A steadier progression will occur when the child is able to master one skillset at a time; gradually mix in more colors to keep the rubber band board fresh, interesting, and dynamic!

-Pulling, tugging and stretching a rubber band are simple motions we adults easily take for granted.
+Pulling, tugging and stretching a rubber band is simple motions we adults easily take for granted.
 These actions are more challenging for young children, who are still developing the muscular strength of their hands and fingers.

 For more tips on how to introduce Montessori activities, read The Nine Key Points to Sharing a New Activity with Your Child.